t0wt13m5/reelay/README.md

 # reelay - RSS Feed Reader

-A fast and simple command-line RSS feed reader written in Rust.
+A fast and simple command-line RSS feed reader written in Rust with SQLite storage.

 ## Features

 ### Current Features

-- Fetch and display in the console RSS feeds from any URL
+- **Fetch RSS feeds** from any URL and display in the console
+- **SQLite integration** for persistent feed storage
+- **Feed subscription management** - add, view, and delete feeds
+- **List all feeds** with IDs and subscription status
+- **Show feed contents** - display all items from a specific feed
+- **Delete feeds** with confirmation prompt (or force delete)
+- **Automatic item storage** - feed items are saved to database during fetch

 ### Planned Features

-- **SQLite integration** for persistent feed storage
-- **Feed subscription management** - add, remove, and organize feeds
 - **Update notifications** for subscribed feeds
 - **HTML conversion** for viewing feeds in your default browser
 - **Feed categorization** and tagging system
 - **Export/import** functionality for feed lists
+- **Search functionality** within feed items

 ## Development Status